Judge: Man linked to white supremacist group to stay in jail

 Boardman said prosecutors had presented “very troubling evidence” about Lemley’s actions and words that show he would be a danger to the community if he was released.
 “The weight of the evidence appears to be very strong,” she said during a hearing conducted by video conference because of coronavirus concerns.

+Assistant U.S. Attorney Thomas Windom said Lemley’s violent rhetoric wasn’t idle talk.

+“He was planning to kill people,” the prosecutor said.
+“He wanted to spark a race war.”

 Lemley, of Elkton, Maryland, had waived his right to an immediate detention hearing after making his initial court appearance Jan.
-16. He and former Canadian Armed Forces reservist Patrik Mathews, 27, separately pleaded not guilty to charges including transporting a firearm and ammunition with the intent to commit a felony.
+16. He and Mathews, a 27-year-old former Canadian Armed Forces reservist, separately pleaded not guilty to charges including transporting a firearm and ammunition with the intent to commit a felony.

 William Garfield Bilbrough IV, 19, of Denton, Maryland, pleaded not guilty to charges that he helped transport and harbor Mathews, who is accused of illegally entering the U.S. from Canada.